anhaidgroup/sparkly/doc/install-single-machine.md

 ## How to Install Sparkly on a Single Machine

 You can install and run Sparkly on a single machine.
 If you have relatively small tables, or just want to experiment with Sparkly, this is often sufficient.
-Otherwise you may consider installing and running Sparkly on [an on-premise cluster]() or [a cluster on cloud]() (such as AWS).
+Otherwise you may consider installing and running Sparkly on a [cluster of machines](https://github.com/anhaidgroup/sparkly/blob/main/doc/install-cluster-machines.md) (such as on Amazon Web Services).

 ### Overview